timothyahwang/openvm/docs/specs/vm/stark.md

 - The program chip
 - The core chip
+- A set of memory-related chips (different depending on the persistence type)
 - A program bus
 - An execution bus
 - A memory bus